 482 New Homes (attached/detached) have been allocated ***Currently 478 home allocations remain available until 12/31/20.

-10 Accessory Dwelling Units have been allocation for the current cycle (Jan 2020-June 30, 2020) **Currently there are no ADU allocations available-there are currently two applications placed on a waiting list for next cycle beginning on 1/1/2020.
+10 Accessory Dwelling Units have been allocation for the current cycle (Jan 2020-June 30, 2020) **Currently there are no ADU allocations available-there is a waitlist for ADU allocations available after July 1st 2020.